 In an open-label safety and efficacy study, the pharmacokinetics of conivaptan were characterized in hypervolemic or euvolemic hyponatremia patients (ages 20 - 92 years) receiving conivaptan hydrochloride as a 20 mg loading dose (infused over 30 minutes) followed by a continuous infusion of 20 or 40 mg/day for 4 days.
 The median-plasma conivaptan concentrations are shown in Figure 1.
 The median (range) elimination half-life was 5.3 (3.3 - 9.3) or 8.1 (4.1 - 22.5) hours in the 20 mg/day or 40 mg/day group, respectively, based on data from rich PK sampling.

-Rich PK Sampling After 20 mg Loading Dose and 20 mg/day (open circle) or 40
+from Rich PK Sampling Post 20 mg Loading Dose and 20 mg/day (open circle) or 40

 mg/day (closed circle) Infusion for 4 Days

 Conivaptan is extensively bound to human plasma proteins, being 99% bound over the concentration range of approximately 10 to 1000 ng/mL.